Biden trade czar Tai 'optimistic' U.S.-EU airline subsidies spat may end soon

 The European Union’s trade chief Valdis Dombrovskis last week said Brussels and Washington were working to resolve the dispute over subsidies to aircraft makers by July 10.

-Both sides agreed in March to suspend tariffs on billions of dollars of imports in a 16-year-old dispute at the World Trade Organization over subsidies for planemakers Airbus (AIR.PA) and Boeing (BA.N).
+Both sides agreed in March to suspend tariffs on billions of dollars of imports in a 16-year-old dispute at the World Trade Organization over subsidies for planemakers Airbus and Boeing.
 The suspension runs until July 10, with tariffs re-applying on July 11 if there is no solution

 Asked how close the two sides were, Tai said simply, “fingers crossed.”